swisskyrepo/PayloadsAllTheThings/AWS S3 Bucket/README.md

 ## Bucket juicy data

 Amazon exposes an internal service every EC2 instance can query for instance metadata about the host.
-If you found an SSRF vulnerability that runs on EC2, try requesting :
+If you found an SSRF vulnerability that runs on EC2, try requesting:

 ```powershell
 http://169.254.169.254/latest/meta-data/